mantinhas/errorwall/README.md

 # Errorwall

+This project contains two sandboxed applications:

-Simple Error Firewall that intercepts messages from an application.
-This error firewall detects the flag "yao" in messages
+- Errorwall : a proxy server that receives messages (simulating error messages), and will detect the flag "yao" in plaintext
+- Sample-App : a sample python application that reads user input and sends it through a WebSocket to the Errorwall

 ## Building